Statement on Student Rights and Responsibilities

 - Suspension - Exclusion for a period of time, generally from one term to one year.
 A separation from the university is a time away for a number of academic semesters or until certain conditions are met.

 In certain circumstances, the Director of Student Conduct or the Vice President for Student Affairs or his/her designee may impose a University or residence hall suspension.
-All students who reach a level of sanction that includes any suspension may not be eligible to reside in the University Housing System.
+All students who reach a level of outcome that includes any suspension may not be eligible to reside in the University Housing System.

 - Expulsion - Dismissal from the University for an indefinite period of time.
 Any student expelled may not, thereafter, be readmitted to the University except upon application to the Board of Regents through the President.